Zinus Original Green Tea 2024 Mattress Review

 Longevity

-The Zinus Original Green Tea is moderately durable.
+The Zinus Original Green Tea (2024) a is moderately durable.
 It uses good-quality polyfoam for its transition and support layers, which will resist sagging for longer than lower-quality foams.
 However, the memory foam used for the upper comfort layer is not dense enough to be considered good-quality and may form permanent indentations sooner compared with higher-quality foams.

 Pros